Music of South Africa: Shangaan electro

-Shangaan electro also referred to as Tsonga electro, is a dance movement and musical style which originated from a contemporary interpretation of local folk traditions in South African townships.
+Shangaan electro, also referred to as Tsonga electro, is a dance movement and musical style that originated from a contemporary interpretation of local folk traditions in South African townships.
 The genre incorporates elements from Tsonga disco and kwaito.
 Spearheaded by DJ Khwaya and producer Nozinja, it developed into a recognised "Afro-futurist" genre of electronic dance music.

 Bacardi house

-During the 2000s, a group of producers including DJ Spoko, DJ Mujava, House Station, Mzo Bullet, and others spearheaded bacardi house, commonly known as "sgubhu saPitori" which featured popular tracks like "Township Funk", "Tobetsa", "Casablanca", and "Mugwanti".
-Bacardi house, combines percussive elements with pop-synth melodies.
+During the 2000s, a group of producers including DJ Spoko, DJ Mujava, House Station, Mzo Bullet, and others spearheaded Bacardi House, commonly known as "sgubhu saPitori", which featured popular tracks like "Township Funk", "Tobetsa", "Casablanca", and "Mugwanti".
+Bacardi House combines percussive elements with pop-synth melodies.

 Vusi Ma R5, born Itumeleng Mosoeu, is another Bacardi pioneer known for hits such as "Tse Nyane" and "Thaba (Ke Chanchitse).
 He is honorifically known as the King of Bacardi.

 Bolobedu house

 Bolobedu house, also known as bolo house, combines Afro-house instrumentals with Bolobedu melodies typically sung using high-pitched auto-tune.
 The term "bolo house" is derived from the Balobedu, an ethnic group hailing from the Limpopo province.
-Similar to this ethnic group, the origins of bolo house can be traced back to the late 2000s.
-Many early bolo house tracks gained popularity regionally, such as DJ Rakzen's "Phindi" However, it was not until the release of DJ Call Me's album Marry Me Season 1 around 2008 that the subgenre garnered national recognition.
+Like this ethnic group, the origins of bolo house can be traced to the late 2000s.
+Many early bolo house tracks gained regional popularity, such as DJ Rakzen's "Phindi".
+However, it was not until the release of DJ Call Me's album Marry Me Season 1 around 2008 that the subgenre gained national recognition.
 Bolo house draws inspiration from the sound pioneered by record producer Bojo Mujo, who was born in Limpopo and raised in Gauteng, particularly Pretoria.
 He rose to prominence in the 2000s with anthemic releases like "Shiwelele" and "Summer Rain".
 Notable songs include King Monada’s "Malwedhe" and Master KG and Nomcebo Zikode's "Jerusalema".

 Gqom

-Gqom, sometimes referred to as "3-step" (also a subgenre of gqom itself), emerged in the early 2010s in Durban.
+Gqom, sometimes referred to as "3-step" (a subgenre of gqom), emerged in the early 2010s in Durban.
 It was pioneered by music producers Naked Boyz, Sbucardo, DJ Lag, Rudeboyz, Nasty Boyz, Griffit Vigo, Distruction Boyz, Menzi Shabane, and Citizen Boy.
-The genre is characterized by minimal, raw, and repetitive beats with heavy bass, often incorporating elements of techno, creating a dark and hypnotic club sound.
+The genre is characterized by minimal, raw, and repetitive beats with heavy bass, often incorporating elements of techno, resulting in a dark, hypnotic club sound.
 Unlike other house music styles, gqom does not typically use the four-on-the-floor rhythm pattern.
 The genre was developed by a young generation of technologically skilled DJs who produced music in a DIY fashion, using software such as FL Studio.
-Gqom and afrotech record producers often blend the two genres together.
+Gqom and afrotech record producers often blend the two genres.

 Other notable gqom artists are inclusive of Babes Wodumo, Busiswa, DJ Tira, Moonchild Sanelly and Okmalumkoolkat.

 FAKA's music from the duo's Amaqhawe EP was selected by Donatella Versace for the Versace Spring 2019 Menswear Collection fashion show.

 In 2018, the South Korean boy band BTS released "Idol" from their Love Yourself: Answer album, which drew inspiration from and incorporated gqom rhythmic elements.
 The band additionally promoted an alternative digital-only version of the song featuring Trinidadian-American rapper and singer Nicki Minaj.